top of page

 Monthly meetings are a long tradition

-The 2023 AFMMAA scholarship recipients were Amy Albert and Elizabeth Przybyla.
-In addition to the $1000 that was awarded to help with their education expenses, they were formally honored at the annual AFRL/XR awards ceremony in January of 2024.
+The 2025 AFMMAA scholarship recipient is Addilyn Slinker.
+In addition to the $1000 that was awarded to help with her education expenses, she will be formally honored at the annual AFRL/RX awards ceremony in January of 2026.

 AF Materials and Manufacturing Alumni Association (AFMMAA)